waku-org/research/incentivization.md

 In other words, there are four quadrants:
 - monetary reward: the client pays the server;
-- monetary punishment: the server makes a deposit in advance and gets slashed in case of misbehavior;
+- monetary punishment: the server makes a deposit and gets slashed if it misbehaves;
 - reputation reward: the server's reputation increases if it behaves well;
 - reputation punishment: the server's reputation decreases if it behaves badly.

-Reputation can only work if there are tangible benefits of having a high reputation and drawbacks of having a low reputation.
+Reputation can only work if there are tangible benefits of having a high reputation.
-For example:
-- clients are more likely to connect to servers with high reputation;
-- clients disconnect from servers with low reputation.
+For example, clients should be more likely to connect to servers with high reputation and disconnect from servers with low reputation.
 In the presence of monetary rewards, low-reputation servers miss out on potential revenue or lose their deposit.
 Without the monetary aspects, low-reputation nodes can't get as much benefit from the network.
 Reputation either assumes a repeated interaction (i.e., local reputation), or some amount of trust (centrally managed rankings).

-Ideally, monetary motivation should be atomically linked with performance.
+Monetary motivation should ideally be atomically linked with performance.
-A node should be rewarded if and only if it performed the desired action.
-Analogously, it should be punished if and only it it misbehaved.
-In other words, if the client pays first, the server cannot deny service, and if the client pays after the fact, it's impossible to default on the obligation.
+If the client pays first, the server cannot deny service, and if the client pays after the fact, it's impossible to default on this obligation.

-In blockchain networks, the desired behavior of miners or validators can be automatically verified and rewarded with native tokens (or punished by slashing).
+In blockchains, the desired behavior of miners or validators can be automatically verified and rewarded with native tokens (or punished by slashing).
-Enforcing atomicity in decentralized data-focused networks can be challenging: it is non-trivial to prove that a certain piece of data was sent or received.
+Enforcing atomicity in decentralized data-focused networks is challenging: it is non-trivial to prove that a certain piece of data was sent or received.
 Therefore, such cases may warrant a combination of monetary and reputation-based approaches.